Frøydis Meen Wærsted

-Frøydis Meen Wærsted (born 15 June 1987) is a former road cyclist from Norway.
+Frøydis Meen Wærsted (born 15 June 1987) is a Norwegian former road cyclist.

 She represented her nation at the 2009 UCI Road World Championships and 2010 UCI Road World Championships.
-She won the Norwegian National Road Race Championship in 2011.
+She became national champion at the Norwegian National Road Race Championship in 2011.
+She competed in the main international women's competitions including the La Flèche Wallonne Féminine, Tour of Flanders and Omloop Het Nieuwsblad and had a podium finish in a stage at the Tour Cycliste Féminin International de l'Ardèche in 2010.